- Alleviate the impact on financial aid

 Potential tax benefits

-If your 529 is used to pay for qualified higher education expenses, no federal income taxes are owed on the distributions, including the earnings.
+If your 529 is used to pay for qualified education expenses, no federal income taxes are owed on the distributions, including the earnings.
 This alone is a significant benefit, but there are other tax benefits as well.

-A 529 college savings plan may offer added estate planning benefits.
-"Any contributions made to a 529 college savings plan are considered 'completed gifts' for estate tax purposes, so they come out of your taxable estate, even though the account remains under your control," Bernhardt says.
+A 529 savings plan may offer added estate planning benefits.
+"Any contributions made to a 529 savings plan are considered 'completed gifts' for estate tax purposes, so they come out of your taxable estate, even though the account remains under your control," Bernhardt says.

 Dispelling 529 Plan Myths